scriban/scriban/doc/runtime.md

 The `TemplateContext` provides a few properties to control the runtime and make it safer.
 You can tweak the following properties:

 - `LoopLimit` (default is `1000`): If a script performs a loop over 1000 iteration, the runtime will throw a `ScriptRuntimeException`
-- `RecursiveLimit` (default is `100`): If a script performs a recursive all over 100 depth, the runtime will throw a `ScriptRuntimeException`
+- `RecursiveLimit` (default is `100`): If a script performs a recursive call over 100 depth, the runtime will throw a `ScriptRuntimeException`
 - `StrictVariables` (default is `false`): If set to `true`, any variables that were not found during variable resolution will throw a `ScriptRuntimeException`
 - `RegexTimeOut` (default is `10s`): If a builtin function is using a regular expression that is taking more than 10s to complete, the runtime will throw an exception